pjotrp/deploy/README.md

 Deploy is developed in JIT fashion.
 First steps are:

-1. Get machine status (hostname, username, homedir)
+1. Get machine status (hostname, username, homedir) (done)
 2. Read command file
 3. Implement file copy
 4. Implement (simple) file edit

-So, initially, no transactions, parallelization, fancy error reporting etc. But it will come!
+Sorry, initially, no transactions, parallelization, fancy error reporting etc. But it will come!
 I have to start somewhere.
+Call it agility ;)

 # License